 OBLIGATIONS AND DELIVERIES

 Seller’s and Buyer’s Obligations.
 With respect to each Transaction, Seller shall sell and deliver, or cause to be delivered, and Buyer shall purchase and receive, or cause to be received, the Quantity of the Product at the Delivery Point, and Buyer shall pay Seller the Contract Price.
-Seller shall be responsible for any costs or charges imposed on or associated with the Product or its delivery up to the Delivery Point, including, without limitation, all transmission costs and charges, competition transition charges, control area services charges, inadvertent energy flows and transmission losses, loss charges, fees and uplift charges.
-Buyer shall be responsible for any costs or charges imposed on or associated with the Product or its receipt at and from the Delivery Point, including, without limitation, all transmission costs and charges, competition transition charges, control area services charges, inadvertent energy flows and transmission losses, loss charges, fees and uplift charges.
+Seller shall be responsible for any costs or charges imposed on or associated with the Product or its delivery up to the Delivery Point, including, without limitation, all transmission costs and charges, competition transition charges, debt reduction charges, control area services charges, inadvertent energy flows and transmission losses, loss charges, fees and uplift charges.
+Buyer shall be responsible for any costs or charges imposed on or associated with the Product or its receipt at and from the Delivery Point, including, without limitation, all transmission costs and charges, competition transition charges, debt reduction charges, control area services charges, inadvertent energy flows and transmission losses, loss charges, fees and uplift charges.

 Transmission and Scheduling.
 Seller shall arrange and be responsible for transmission service to the Delivery Point and shall Schedule or arrange for Scheduling services with its Transmission Providers, as specified by the Parties in a Transaction, or in the absence thereof, in accordance with the practice of the Transmission Providers, to deliver the Product to the Delivery Point.
 Buyer shall arrange and be responsible for transmission service at and from the Delivery Point and shall Schedule or arrange for Scheduling services with its Transmission Providers to receive the Product at the Delivery Point.